Ebiroll/RAK811_BreakBoard/README.md

 # To flash firmware with  stm32flash

+You can use the platformio, it comes with stlinkv2 Just move the BOOT strap one step, then

+    pio run --target upload

-In stm32flash_src there is code to flash the device.
+Or if you want in stm32flash_src there is code to flash the device.
 Build with make

     ./stm32flash -w .pioenvs/rak811/firmware.bin  /dev/ttyUSB0
 To reset and start after download, try